 Current guidelines that would automatically render an applicant ineligible would include but are not limited to:

 A Prior conviction of Methamphetamine use or production in a Federally Assisted Housing Program.
 Conviction requiring an individual to register as a lifetime sex offender.
-Eviction or Termination from a Federally Assisted Housing Program within the past three (3) years.
+Eviction or Termination from a Federally Assisted Housing Program within the past five (5) years.
 Individuals or Families who are above the income threshold as set by the US Department of Housing and Urban Development.
 Applicants who submit incomplete or fraudulent information on the application.
 Sisseton Housing & Redevelopment Commission may have additional guidelines set which would automatically render an applicant ineligible for Housing.
 Please confer with a member of the Sisseton Housing and Redevelopment Commission staff for additional information.

 How do I apply?